ncssar/radiolog/README.md

 Nevada County Sheriff's Search and Rescue (ncssar-nc.org) has been using this radio log tool on every callout since early 2015.

 This open-source project is mainly intended for use by other Search and Rescue teams.
-While it's not currently (Nov 10 2016) in an easily installable state, one of our biggest issues will be to make a clean installer.
+While it's not currently (Nov.
+10 2016) in an easily installable state, one of our biggest issues will be to make a clean installer.
 Until then, please contact the author if your team is interested in using this software.

+Also, as of Nov.
+10 2016, this repo is very new and issues have not yet been imported from our previous issue-tracking tool.
+They will be available in the next week; thanks for your patience!

 The general idea: